utapyngo/pptrasterizer/README.md

-Do you have a PowerPoint presentation and want to present it somewhere?
-So do I. But I am not sure if the computer I will present it on will have the same version of PowerPoint and all fonts required by my presentation.
-The solution is to rasterize my slides so they look same anywhere.

-This little tool does exactly this.
-Moreover, it preserves the transition effects between the slides.
-Just [download][installer] (only 7 kilobytes!) and run the installer.
-It does not require admin rights.
-It will add a popup menu command for PowerPoint files.
+Rasterization is a process of converting some vector data into images.

+Rasterization of a presentation means converting it into a slideshow consisting of images of original slides.

+# Why should I rasterize my presentations?

+Because you want your presentation look the same everywhere.

+You just don't want the following to happen:

+* Something may shift on different version of PowerPoint.

+* Some fonts may be missing on other computers.

+After you have rastized your presentation, you don't have to worry about this.
+Since it's roughly a set of pictures, it does not require any fonts, and the text and pictures on slides can't shift.
+Yous slides will look the same everywhere.

+# What if...

+## ... my presentation has transistion effects between slides?

+They will be preserved.
+Don't worry.

+## ... my presentation contains notes?

+They will be preserved as well.

+## ... my slides contain media?

+All media is copied over slide images so you'll still be able to play audio/video while presenting your rasterized slides.

+## ... my slides contain animation?

+They will become static.
+Don't use animation if you want your slides to look the same everywhere.

+# How to use

-# 1. [Download][installer] and run
+## 1. [Download][installer] and run the installer

-# 2. Locate the presentation in Explorer
+## 2. Locate the presentation in Windows Explorer

 <p align="center">
   <img src="https://dl.dropbox.com/u/62722148/img/ppt_rasterize/1.png" />
 </p>

-# 3. Right-click on it and select "Rasterize"
+## 3. Right-click on it and select "Rasterize"

 <p align="center">
   <img src="https://dl.dropbox.com/u/62722148/img/ppt_rasterize/2.png" />
 </p>

+## 4. Check your rasterized presentation

-# 4. You will get two rasterized files: PDF and PPS
+You will get two files:

+* PPS - PowerPoint slide-show with notes, media and transistion effects between slides preserved;
+* PDF - file for presenting on computers with no PowerPoint but with Acrobat Reader.

 <p align="center">
   <img src="https://dl.dropbox.com/u/62722148/img/ppt_rasterize/3.png" />
 </p>

+The files produced are not editable.
+They are to be shown.
+After changing the source presentation, you need to rasterize it again.

 [installer]: http://j.mp/ppt_rasterize